onyx-and-iris/voicemeeter-api-ruby/README.md

 end
 ```

-Otherwise you must remember to call `vmr.logout` and the end of your code.
+Otherwise you must remember to call `vmr.logout` at the end of your code.

 ## `kind_id`